 In the processes that govern infrastructure markets it is relatively easy for manufacturer, insurance, and labor interests to be “in the market” — they simply build the cost of retaining intellectual property (i.e. subject matter experts, lobbyists, thought leaders, etc.) into the price we pay for their product or service.
 The same is true for the Building Inspector, Fire Marshall or other Compliance Officer.
 These interests bring “life” to consensus by putting them in service of public safety.
 The public safety budget is always included in the cost of running a unit of government.

 It has proven much more difficult for the user-owner to participate in technical standards markets despite the need to continually rehabilitate our industry’s physical infrastructure.
 Some of the 235+ ANSI accredited standards developers have reported difficulty getting the “user interest” to participate at a proportional scale as all the other interests.
 The result for the stakeholder not at the table — the $300 billion education and health care facilities industry — is inefficient price discovery and less-than-optimal resource allocation.
-The good news is that the University of Michigan’s advocacy for the public sector user-owner interest has been delivering tangible results since 2007.
-Its business model needs only to be scaled upward to meet the challenges of streaming regulation that could not have been imagined in the original NTTAA legislation.

 Contact: Mike Anthony, Jack Janveja, Christine Fischer, Rich Robben